 Digital marketers are frequently changing jobs.
 It isn’t uncommon to see marketers for in-house stepping up the ladder about every two years.
 Agencies are better positioned to attract and retain talent and best equipped to handle the turnover.
 In addition, the agency, not the clients cover the expenses of new hires:

-Agencies will always be looking for more talent, and will have a business model which necessitates excess capacity to handle increased business.
-In many cases the prevailing philosophy on the brand-side, particularly for those who prescribe to the ‘lean startup’ philosophy, might be, “don’t hire till it hurts.”
+Agencies will always be looking for more talent and will have a business model that necessitates the excess capacity to handle the increased business.
+In many cases, the prevailing philosophy on the brand-side, particularly for those who prescribe to the ‘lean startup’ philosophy, might be, “don’t hire till it hurts.”

 Turnover is inevitable, as is the increase of new business under healthy circumstances.
 Agencies are able to build this into their model by spreading the needs of a client’s business across a talented team that shares responsibility, favoring individual strengths and allowing for agility week to week.
 For a brand, losing a resource might mean an entire area of purview is stalled pending a search and on-boarding process.
 For an agency, losing a resource can be shocking and painful, but work will go on and the clients will continue seeing results, ideally with little or no hiccup along the way.